 So here are some tips to help you on your way.
 A lot of these will help stay sane and avoid the dreaded travelling blues as well.

 - So you’ll want to do your research when it comes to accommodation.
-You’ll want somewhere social (probably) but reading reviews will ensure you’re not at a mental party hostel when you don’t WANT to be.
-Research will help you decide what hostel is going to be the most secure and safe, too.
+You’ll want somewhere social (probably) but reading reviews will ensure you’re not at a mental party hostel when you don’t want to be.

 - Make some friends.
 This makes it more fun to go out at night.
 It’s also cool to chat, share tips, and even get together a travel buddy or two for your onward journeying.
 Helps to beat the solo travel blues, too.

 - And make sure you keep in touch with people back home.
 It’s NOT cool to ignore family because they might be genuinely concerned.

 - Watch out for alcohol.
 It’s cheap and often stronger than you’re used to.
 Before you know it you could be on the floor; literally.

 - Find out about local meet-ups.
 There are loads of different events organised throughout Portugal that are specifically for, well, meeting people.
 You can meet locals and other travellers.